zd87pl/wpsandbox/README.md

 ## Changelog

 ### 1.4.0
-- Added FakeWoo API plugin for frontend communication
-- Implemented frontend dashboard for environment variable management and plugin analysis viewing
+- Integrated environment variable management into the main dashboard
+- Added plugin analysis feature to the main dashboard
-- Updated documentation to reflect new features and usage instructions
+- Updated wpsandbox API to support new dashboard features
+- Improved documentation to reflect dashboard enhancements

 ### 1.3.0
 - Added Environment Variable Manager for easy configuration of API keys and addresses